wetryingtodorock/getblock-docs/en/rpc-service/xem/rest/xem_node_peer-list_all.md

 ---
-title: xem:/node/peer-list/all \[GET\]
+title: xem:/node/peer-list/all - NEM
-description: Gets an array of all known nodes in the neighborhood.
+description: Example code for the xem:/node/peer-list/all rest method. Сomplete guide on how to use xem:/node/peer-list/all rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters